Contract automation

 5) E-Signature Software

-This reduces paperwork, improves customer experience, and makes it possible to close deals from anywhere in the world.
+This cuts down paperwork, enhances customer experience and allows closing deals anywhere in the world.

-For organizations, it means faster revenue recognition, and for clients or partners, it means an easy and professional signing experience.
+To organizations, it translates to recognition of revenue at a faster rate and to clients or partners, it translates to an easy and professional signature process.

 Recommended Read: What Is Electronic Contracts